-In the light of the differences between key aspects of CCPs such as currencies, trading hours and eligible collateral, and taking into account the opposition voiced by a number of CCPs in Phase 1 and Phase 2 of this work, universal adoption of VM pass-through is unlikely.
+In the light of the differences between key aspects of CCPs such as currencies, trading hours and eligible collateral, and considering opposition from some CCPs and other industry feedback received on the discussion paper, the adoption of VM pass-through may not be universally appropriate.
+However, VM pass-through can be an effective tool to mitigate the liquidity impact of ITD calls on participants under certain specific conditions:

-However, passing through VM may be a viable option for some CCPs under the specific conditions described below:

-- 1. VM exchanges are collected in cash in the same currency as the underlying exposure, and payment obligations occur during the operating hours of the payment and settlement arrangements used with respect to that currency. - b.
+- a.
+VM exchanges are collected in cash in the same currency as the underlying exposure, and payment obligations occur during the operating hours of the payment and settlement arrangements used with respect to that currency. - b.
 ITD pricing and settlement processes do not use any approximation. - c.
 Collection of VM to cover current exposures can be disentangled from the collection of IM to cover potential future exposures, as the latter cannot be passed through. - d.
-Operational processes can be established to ensure that ITD pass-through is considered definitive settlement instead of collateralisation.
+Operational processes can be established to ensure that ITD pass-through is considered definitive settlement instead of collateralisation.21 portfolio intraday.
+This may reduce the need for CMs to source additional cash to meet other payment obligations.